 Details: 1-3 Green Lanes, Newington Green, N16 9BS

-If Italy was literally a boot, it would be a UK size 41 million.
-And if Italy was a restaurant, it would be Padella.
-Perched on the edge of Borough Market, it serves only fresh, hand-made pasta (which you can see being made from the window, all day) and antipasti.
-But it’s the pasta you’re here for.
-It comes in a short-but-sweet list of just eight dishes, but which is remarkably cheap; every main costs less than a tenner.
-You’ll find pappardelle with 8-hour beef shin ragu, squid-ink tagliarini with Essex mussels, and rabbit tortellini with sage butter, all served up over two floors of slick monochrome dining.
+Perched on the edge of Borough Market, Padella serves only fresh, hand-made pasta – which you can see being made from the window, all day.
+It comes in a short-but-sweet list of just ten dishes, almost all of which hover around a tenner.
+You’ll find pappardelle with 8-hour beef shin ragu, tagliarini with Dorset crab, and duck mezzaluna with sage butter, all served up over two floors of slick monochrome dining.

 Pimlico | La Poule Au Pot

 This little French restaurant makes the word ‘quaint’ seem like a quaint understatement.
-It’s cozy, wood-filled, romantic, wicker-laden, and a tiny bit elegant to boot.
-And the food is, similarly, aggressively French with coq au vin, escargots, bouillabaisse, and poule au pot (chicken in a pot).
+It’s cosy, wood-filled, romantic, wicker-laden, and a tiny bit elegant to boot.
+And the food is, similarly, delightfully French with coq au vin, escargots, bouillabaisse, and poule au pot (chicken in a pot).
 It’s glorious.

 Details: 231 Ebury Street, SW1W 8UT